How do I become an Airline Network Planner?

 Other Questions about Airline Network Planner

-What kind of experience do I need to become an Airline Network Planner?
+- What kind of salary can I expect to earn as an Airline Network Planner?